 2 Main Street, Delhi, Phone: (607) 746-4000

-Since taking the carpentry training is expensive, you would want to commit a mistake in choosing the right school.
-Here some of the criteria that you can following when enrolling for a class.
+Since taking carpentry training is expensive, you would want to commit a mistake in choosing the right school.
+Here are some of the criteria that you can follow when enrolling for a class.

-• When choosing a carpentry school, look for a curriculum that offers you a certification that adhere to current industry standard and that the school offers instruction in the use of specialized tools.
+• When choosing a carpentry school, look for a curriculum that offers you a certification that adheres to current industry standards and that the school offers instruction in the use of specialized tools.

-• The school’s training program should also give solid importance on construction safety like working in confined space, ladders, scaffolding, emergency response, fire preventions and many others that may be deemed necessary.
+• The school’s training program should also give solid importance to construction safety like working in confined spaces, ladders, scaffolding, emergency response, fire prevention and many others that may be deemed necessary.

 Carpentry training incorporates classroom training and hands-on exercises.
 The classroom is usually done during the weekend or in the evening while the hands-on training is done under the direction of a supervisor in the field.